jhermann/waif/docs/git-commit-emojis.md

 # Useful emoji for git commit messages

-If you add emoji to your commit messages for a GitHub repo, they become less boring, *and* you can convey to kind of change you're adding.
+If you add emoji to your commit messages for a GitHub repo, they become less boring, *and* you can convey the kind of change you're adding.
 See the full set of GitHub supported emoji [here](http://www.emoji-cheat-sheet.com/) (also useful for easy copy&paste via a simple click).